The aboriginal dog of subequatorial Africa

 The beauty of this dog is embodied in the simplicity and functionality of its build.

-[Image: An AfriCanus in rural habitat] The dog is found in a wide range of colours, with or without markings.
-A ridge of varying form can exceptionally be seen on the back.
-It has sadly been established that this mutation can be associated with a dermoïd sinus.
-Therefore ‘ridged’ individuals are not recommended for breeding.
+The dog has a short double coat and is found in a wide range of colours, with or without markings.
+A ridge of varying form can exceptionally be seen on the back, this mutation can be associated with a dermoïd sinus.
+Dogs with a 'ridge', lack of pigmentation are not recommended for breeding.

 Because the AfriCanis has for centuries roamed freely in and around rural settlements, it combines attachment to humans with a need for space.
 Traditionally it is always close to humans, other dogs, livestock and domestic animals.
 It has a natural tendency to guard and protect livestock.